prak5190/Networks/a2/Readme.md

 ## TCP Server
+Usage :

+    ./tcpserver -p 1124
+    ./tcpclient -p 1124 -h localhost -f /file

+- Implement a 404 mechanism  - Done
+- Works with client and browser
+- Currently looks for files in the www directory
 - Persistent connections ??
-- Implement a 404 mechanism  - Dome
-- Make port and file dir configurable - Port is configurable
-- Currently tested with browser only - need to check out the client

 ## UDP Server
+Usage :

+    ./udpserver -p 1112
+    ./udpclient -p 1112 -h localhost -f /tcpserver

-- Client and server need to talk to each other - They do
+- Client and server talk to each other using http headers
-- Add something to "make" for that - ok
-- Client needs to record number of bytes it recieves
+- Client displays size of request
-- Server should indicate when last byte of file has been transmitted
+- Server indicates end of transmission by sending a packet of size 0

 ## Threads

-- Need to join threads and safely kill them
+- TCP server is multi threaded - can handle simultaneous requests
+- Thread handling is not that great - Memory leaks may be present.
+Currently threads are created and assumption is that they exit when socket finishes.

 ## Writeup